ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/collection-api.md

 }
 {% endhighlight %}

-Most implementations actually extend another trait, `GenericCollection`.
+Most of the implementations actually extend the trait `GenericCollection`.

 ### The `GenericCollection` trait

 This trait is much more complete than `Collection`.
 It defines common methods, like `find()`, `update()`, `remove()` and `insert()`, among others.
 One particularity of them is that they may be given ...

-`GenericCollection` takes 1 type parameter: the `SerializationPack`.

-TODO

-Let's take an example of how these types are used with `find()`, which is defined like this:
+Let's take an example of how these types are used for `find()`, which is defined like this:

 {% highlight scala %}
 package simplifiedapi